 Tools of the Trade

 Acupuncture is the use of ultra-fine disposable needles, which are inserted at specific points of the body to very precisely redirect the flow of qi or energy throughout the body.
 There are over three hundred sixty acupoints on the body, and each has its own specific function.
-Ultimately, acupuncture allows the body to function in a more efficient and balanced state and it accomplishes this through a decrease in the body’s stress and inflammatory responses.
+Ultimately, acupuncture allows the body to function in a more efficient and balanced state and it accomplishes this through a decrease in the body’s stress and inflammatory responses, the increasing of circulation and balancing of hormones.

 Acupuncture needles are as fine as a hair.
 They are stainless steel, solid, sterile, disposable, and can be inserted almost painlessly.
 They are nothing like the hypodermic needles you’ve experienced getting a shot or vaccination at the doctor’s office.
 Acupuncture needles do not inject anything into your body.
 Much of the lasting pain and discomfort associated with hypodermic needles is due to the medications injected into your body.